 I did what I typically do when creating a recipe, I use what ingredients I have on hand, and as a food stylist, I often have loads of food left over from a shoot.
 Not necessarily everything I want, but I’m forced to be creative with the ingredients I have and not to waste food.
 It also gives me a perfect reason to keep creating for Drizzle and Dip while saving money and keeping me well-fed.
 This can also be an occupational hazard, as often, and what is lately the case, I make food that is not that healthy and I shouldn’t be eating.
 Next year I am going to have to change this strategy slightly as I need to tighten my belt (literally) and get back onto a healthier eating regime.

-This chicken, leek and mushroom filling is a great all round pie filling and can be used to make other kinds of chicken pies.
-Top with mashed potatoes, puff pastry or roll it in phyllo like I did with this serpent pie.
+This chicken, leek, and mushroom filling is a great all-round pie filling and can be used to make other kinds of chicken pies.
+Top with mashed potatoes, puff pastry or roll it in phyllo as I did with this serpent pie.
 It can easily be adapted to other vegetables too.
 Zucchini and spinach would work well.

 In order to speed things up, I sautéed the chicken vs poaching it which I usually prefer to do when making a pie.